 Is strabismus a serious condition?

-While strabismus may not be life-threatening, it can have a significant impact on your quality of life.
+It can have a significant impact on your quality of life.
 It is important to seek prompt medical attention if you experience any symptoms of strabismus.

 Can strabismus cause permanent vision loss?